creativescala/creative-scala/book/src/pages/substitution/order.md

 The key distinguishing feature of impure expressions is that their evaluation causes some change that we can see.
 For example, evaluating `draw` causes an image to be displayed.
 We call these observable changes *side effects*, or just *effects* for short.
-In a program containing side effects we cannot freely use substitution.
+In a program containing side effects we cannot use substitution in any order we like.
-However we can use side effects to investigate the order of evaluation.
+However we can use side effects to investigate the order of evaluation that Scala uses.
 Our tool for doing so will be the `println` method.

-The `println` method displays text on the console (a side effect) and evaluates to unit.
+The `println` method displays text on the console (a side effect) and evaluates to `()` (the single value with type `Unit`).
 Here's an example:

 ```scala mdoc
 println("Hello!")
 ```

-The side-effect of `println`---printing to the console---gives us a convenient way to investigate the order of evaluation.
+The side-effect of `println`, printing to the console, gives us a convenient way to investigate the order of evaluation.
 For example, the result of running

 ```scala mdoc